 Our mission is to serve the interests and needs of residents by promoting a cleaner and safer neighborhood, uniting residents in common causes, cooperating with city government, acting as a sounding board for the opinions of residents, representing local residents at city meetings, and serving the interests of the citizenry of downtown Jersey City.

-Compost Shed at Jersey Avenue and 9th Street by the bike rack
+Compost Shed at Jersey Avenue and 9th Street

 ONLY FOOD SCRAPS